PupRiku/BetrayalGame/README.md

 ## Current Project Status (As of June 2025)

-The project has achieved a highly functional core gameplay loop for exploration and dynamic house layout generation.
-This includes a robust, data-driven system for managing and drawing unique room tiles from shuffled, floor-specific decks, and a complete player-controlled room placement mechanic with live validity feedback and rotation-aware connections.
-Furthermore, the foundational data structures and logic for Omen, Event, and Item card systems are in place, including deck initialization, card drawing, and placeholder triggers for card events upon room discovery.
-All official room data has been entered, providing a comprehensive set of tiles for gameplay.
+The project has achieved a complete gameplay loop for the "first act" of the game.
+This includes a robust, data-driven system for house exploration, dynamic room revealing with player-controlled rotation, and a fully functional card system (Omens, Events, Items) from data structure to UI display to effect execution.
+The foundational systems for player character stats, custom dice rolling, and the pivotal Haunt Roll mechanic are all in place and have been successfully integrated and tested.

 ## Features Implemented:

 ### 1. Player & Camera System

-- **First-Person Navigation:** Player character operates from a first-person perspective.
+- **First-Person Navigation:** Player character operates from a first-person perspective, centered in the current room.
-- **Room-Centered:** The player is always positioned in the center of their current room tile.
-- **90-Degree Snap Turns:** Smooth, 90-degree turns using Left/Right Arrow keys, with the character's facing direction (North, East, South, West) tracked via an Enum.
+- **90-Degree Snap Turns:** Smooth, 90-degree turns using Left/Right Arrow keys, with the character's facing direction tracked.
-- **Camera Control:** The camera correctly follows the character's snap turns and maintains orientation.
+- **Camera Control:** The camera correctly follows the character's snap turns.

-### 2. Room System & Data (`BP_RoomTile`)
+### 2. Player Stats & Character System

-- **Modular Room Tiles:**
-  - Each room tile can define whether it has doors on its local North, East, South, and West sides using boolean flags (`bHas[Direction]Door`).
-  - Stores a `RoomName` (Text/String).
-  - Stores an `IconType` (`ERoomIconType` Enum: None, Omen, Event, Item).
-  - Stores `bIconAlreadyTriggered` (Boolean) to ensure one-time icon events.
-  - Can hold references to adjacent, connected, revealed rooms (`ConnectedRoom_[Direction]`).
-- **Data-Driven Design:**
+- **Data-Driven Characters (`DT_Characters`):**
-  - `EFloorType` Enum (e.g., GroundFloor, UpperFloor, Basement, Any) defines floor types.
-  - `FRoomData` Struct defines individual room properties:
-    - `RoomName` (Text/String)
-    - `RoomTileClass` (`TSubclassOf BP_RoomTile`)
-    - `AllowedFloors` (Array of `EFloorType`)
-    - `bHasNorthDoor_Default`, `bHasEastDoor_Default`, `bHasSouthDoor_Default`, `bHasWestDoor_Default` (Booleans for default door configuration).
-    - `IconType` (`ERoomIconType` Enum).
-    - `bHasUniqueRule` (Boolean - flag for rooms with special rules).
-  - `DT_RoomTiles` Data Table: Stores definitions for all official room tiles, fully populated.
+  - A Data Table stores definitions for each unique character.
+  - The `FCharacterData` struct holds each character's `CharacterName`, `CharacterPortrait`, `CharacterColor`, starting stat indices, and their **unique stat tracks** (arrays of integers for Might, Speed, Sanity, and Knowledge).
+- **Stat Initialization (`BP_ThirdPersonCharacter`):**
+  - At game start, the character loads its data from `DT_Characters` to set its starting stat indices and values correctly.
+- **Stat Modification:** A `ChangeStat` function cleanly handles stat changes by modifying the character's index on their personal track and updating the corresponding stat value.

-### 3. Room Deck Management (`BP_BetrayalGameMode`)
+### 3. Room System & Deck Management

+- **Data-Driven Rooms (`DT_RoomTiles`):** A fully populated Data Table defines all official rooms with their names, floor allowances, default door configurations, and card-drawing `IconType`.
+- **Robust Deck Management (`BP_BetrayalGameMode`):**
-- **Initialized Floor Decks:** At game start, separate, shuffled decks of available room tile FNames are created for each floor (Ground, Upper, Basement) from `DT_RoomTiles`.
+  - At game start, separate, shuffled decks of available room tiles are created for each floor.
-- **Starting Room Exclusion:** Pre-defined starting rooms are correctly excluded from these draw decks.
+  - Pre-placed starting rooms (Foyer, etc.) are correctly excluded from the draw decks.
-- **Unique Room Drawing (`DrawRandomRoomForFloor` function):**
-  - Draws uniquely from the top of the appropriate floor's deck.
-  - Drawn rooms are removed from the primary deck.
+  - The system draws unique rooms from the appropriate deck, removing them after use.
-  - Globally unique rooms (if allowed on multiple floors) are correctly removed from _all_ other decks once drawn from one.
+  - Globally unique tiles (if allowed on multiple floors) are correctly removed from _all_ decks once drawn from one.
   - The system correctly handles and reports when a floor-specific deck is empty.
+- **Player-Controlled Room Placement:**
+  - A full placement preview mode with live UI feedback ("VALID" / "INVALID") based on door alignment.
+  - Player can rotate the preview tile with A/D keys.
+  - Confirmation logic correctly validates placement, spawns the permanent room with the chosen rotation, establishes two-way logical connections based on the rotated orientation, and moves the player.

-### 4. Exploration & Player-Controlled Room Placement
+### 4. Dice & Card Systems

-- **Player State Tracking:** `BP_ThirdPersonCharacter` tracks `CurrentRoom`, `CurrentFloor`, and `CurrentFacingDirection`.
-- **Wall Interaction Analysis (`GetFacedWallInteractionInfo` function):**
-  - Fully rotation-aware: Correctly determines which _local side_ of a world-rotated `CurrentRoom` the player is facing.
-  - Identifies the faced wall as `SolidWall`, `DoorToRevealedRoom`, or `DoorToUnrevealedArea`.
-- **Movement Between Revealed Rooms:** Pressing "E" on a `DoorToRevealedRoom` successfully moves the player between connected rooms.
-- **Room Reveal Sequence (for `DoorToUnrevealedArea`):**
-  1.  **Enter Placement Mode:** `bIsInRoomPlacementMode` state activated. `PendingRoomData` (for the drawn room) and `ExitDirectionFromOldRoom` are stored.
-  2.  **Preview Actor:** A temporary `PreviewRoomActorRef` is spawned at the correct adjacent location and configured.
-  3.  **Player-Controlled Rotation:** A/D keys rotate the `PreviewRoomActorRef`.
-  4.  **Live Validity Feedback:** UI prompt dynamically updates to "VALID" or "INVALID - No matching door!" based on whether a default door on the rotated preview aligns with the exit.
-(Visual feedback on preview actor material also implemented).
-  5.  **Confirm Placement (Second "E" press):**
-      - **Validity Check:** Re-confirms if the aligned local door of the preview room has a corresponding default door in `PendingRoomData`.
-      - **Invalid Placement:** Message shown, player remains in placement mode.
-      - **Valid Placement:** Permanent room is spawned with the preview's final transform (location and rotation).
-Preview is destroyed.
-Rooms are logically connected (two-way, using the correctly rotated side of the new room).
-Player is moved into the new permanent room.

-### 5. Card System - Initial Foundation

-- **Card Data Structures:**
-  - `FCard_Omen` Struct (includes `CardName`, `FlavorText`, `RuleText`, `bPlayerKeepsCard`, `bIsWeapon`, `bIsCompanion`) and `DT_OmenCards` Data Table.
-  - `FCard_Event` Struct and `DT_EventCards` Data Table.
-  - `FCard_Item` Struct (includes `bIsWeapon`) and `DT_ItemCards` Data Table.
-  - Sample cards populated in each Data Table.
-- **Card Deck Initialization (`BP_BetrayalGameMode`):**
-  - Separate deck and discard pile array variables (Array of FName) for Omen, Event, and Item cards.
-  - `InitializeCardDecks` function populates and shuffles these decks from their respective Data Tables at game start.
-- **Card Drawing Functions (`BP_BetrayalGameMode`):**
-  - `DrawOmenCard()`, `DrawEventCard()`, `DrawItemCard()` functions implemented.
-  - These handle drawing from the correct deck, moving to discard, removing from the main deck, and managing empty deck scenarios (Omen deck reshuffles its discard; Event/Item decks report failure if empty).
+- **Dice Rolling:** A `RollDice` function in the Game Mode accurately simulates rolling any number of custom six-sided Betrayal dice (faces: 0, 0, 1, 1, 2, 2).
+- **Card Data Structures:** Separate Structs (`FCard_Omen`, `FCard_Event`, `FCard_Item`) and Data Tables (`DT_...Cards`) define all card types with their text and properties (`bIsWeapon`, `bIsCompanion`, etc.).
+- **Card Deck Management:** Omen, Event, and Item decks are initialized, shuffled, and drawn from correctly, handling discard piles and empty-deck rules (Omen reshuffle).
+- **Component-Based Card Effects (Scalable Architecture):**
+  - A base `BP_CardEffect_Base` actor component defines an `ExecuteEffect` function.
+  - Each card in the Data Tables is linked to a specific child component (e.g., `BP_CardEffect_Rotten`) that contains its unique logic.
+  - This decouples the player character from knowing specific card effects, making the system clean and easy to expand.
-- **Card Draw Triggering (`BP_ThirdPersonCharacter`):**
+- **Full Card Draw & Effect Loop:**
-  - `ProcessRoomEntryEffects` function is called when a player enters a room.
-  - Checks the `CurrentRoom`'s `IconType` (Omen, Event, Item, None) and `bIconAlreadyTriggered` status.
+  1. Player enters a room with an icon (that hasn't been triggered before).
-  - If an icon is present and not yet triggered, it calls the appropriate `Draw[CardType]Card` function from the Game Mode.
+  2. The `ProcessRoomEntryEffects` function calls the appropriate `Draw[CardType]Card` function from the Game Mode.
-  - `bIconAlreadyTriggered` is set to true on the room instance to prevent re-triggering.
-  - Placeholder `Print String` messages currently display the drawn card's details.
+  3. A `WBP_CardDisplay` UI widget is created and populated with the drawn card's data.
+  4. An **Event Dispatcher** (`OnCardDismissed`) allows the game to wait for player input.
+  5. When the player dismisses the card UI, a `Handle[CardType]Dismissed` event fires.
+  6. This event gets the card's `EffectComponentClass` from its data, adds it to the player character, and calls `ExecuteEffect`.
+  7. The effect component then runs its logic (e.g., making a stat roll with the `RollDice` function and applying results with the `ChangeStat` function).

+### 5. Haunt Mechanic - Prerequisites

-  - A "TODO: Make Haunt Roll!" placeholder is triggered after an Omen card is drawn.
+- **Omen Tracking:** The Game Mode now tracks `OmenCardCount`, which is correctly incremented after an Omen card's effect is resolved.
+- **Haunt Roll:** After an Omen's effect is complete, a `CheckForHauntStart` function is called.
+It rolls 6 dice and compares the result to `OmenCardCount`.
+- **Haunt Trigger (Placeholder):** A "THE HAUNT BEGINS!!!" message is printed if the Haunt Roll is failed, marking the successful implementation of the trigger mechanism.

 ### 6. User Interface (UI)

-- **Dynamic Interaction Prompts (`WBP_InteractionPrompt`):**
-  - Displays context-sensitive prompts for movement, room reveal, and room placement (including rotation and validity status).

-## Controls

-- **Left/Right Arrow Keys:** Turn player character 90 degrees left/right.
-- **A/D Keys:** While in room placement mode, rotate the preview room tile.
-- **E Key:**
-  - Interact with faced door (enter revealed room or initiate room placement for unrevealed door).
-  - Confirm placement of a rotated preview room.

-## Engine Version

-- Unreal Engine 5.5.4

-## How To Test (Current State)

-- Ensure custom Game Mode (`BP_BetrayalGameMode`) is set with `BP_ThirdPersonCharacter` as `Default Pawn Class`.
-- Level requires a `Player Start` and initial `BP_RoomTile` instances (e.g., Foyer) configured in `StartingRoomExclusionList`.
-- `DT_RoomTiles`, `DT_OmenCards`, `DT_EventCards`, `DT_ItemCards` should be populated.
-- Player character's `RoomSideLength` and initial `CurrentFloor` should be set.
+- **`WBP_PlayerHUD`:** Displays the character's current stats (Might, Speed, Sanity, Knowledge) and the name of the room they are in.
+Updates automatically when stats or location change.
+- **`WBP_CardDisplay`:** A modal UI for displaying drawn cards.
+- **`WBP_InteractionPrompt`:** Dynamically displays all context-sensitive prompts.

 ## Next Steps / Future Goals

-- **Implement Player Stats & Dice Rolling Mechanics** (Next Up!).
-- **Develop UI for Displaying Drawn Cards.**
+- **The Haunt!** Implement the Haunt Chart lookup, Traitor selection process, and display of secret goals for Traitor and Heroes.
+(Next Up!)
-- **Implement Specific Card Effects.**
+- **Implement more Card Effects** using the established component-based system.
-- **The Haunt Mechanic** (Haunt Roll, Traitor Selection, Hidden Information).
-- Implement Unique Room Rules (using `bHasUniqueRule` flag).
+- **Implement Unique Room Rules** (using `bHasUniqueRule` flag).
 - Prevent Room Overlaps during placement (spatial grid check).
 - Top-Down Map Display for player reference.
 - Multiplayer Functionality.